modal-projects/open-source-av-ragbot/README.md

 You can also find this URL in the web function's (`serve_frontend`) view in your Modal Dashboard.

-## Note on bot start up time
+## Note on RAG setup during bot start up
+The first time you run your bot it will need to set up the RAG index.
+Sometimes this will cause a new offer to be triggered which spawns a new bot.
+If this happens you have to kill the running function calls and reconnect manually.
+Is there a way to increase the time between retries?

-Warming up the RAG retriever takes about 15 seconds.
-I'd love to figure out how to optimize or snapshot this, but for now you'll have to wait about 20 seconds after you hit "Connect" in the browser for the bot to start.
+Every time you connect to a bot you need to warm up the RAG retriever which takes about 15 seconds.
+I'd love to figure out how to optimize or snapshot this, but for now you'll have to wait about 15 seconds after you hit "Connect" in the browser for the bot to start.